leeweiming3/tp/docs/UserGuide.md

 HireHub data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

-### Editing the data file
+### Editing the data files

-HireHub data are saved automatically as a JSON file `[JAR file location]/data/hirehub.json`.
-Advanced users are welcome to update data directly by editing that data file.
+HireHub data are saved automatically as JSON files `[JAR file location]/data/hirehub.json`, `[JAR file location]/data/jobs.json` and `[JAR file location]/data/applications.json`.
+Advanced users are welcome to update data directly by editing those data files.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, HireHub will discard all data and start with an empty data file at the next run.
+If your changes to the data files makes their format invalid, HireHub will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>
 Furthermore, certain edits can cause HireHub to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
-Therefore, edit the data file only if you are confident that you can update it correctly.
+Therefore, edit the data files only if you are confident that you can update it correctly.
 </div>

 ### Archiving data files `[coming in v2.0]`